CFA® Financial Statement and Analysis

 Provides detailed descriptions of balance sheet items (assets, liability, equity) and the uses and limitations of the balance sheet in financial analysis.
 The reading also contrasts current and noncurrent assets/liabilities and demonstrates how to calculate and interpret liquidity and solvency ratios.

 Cash flows from operating, investing, and financing activities are compared, contrasted, and classified.
-The readings detail how the cash flow statement is linked to the income statement and the balance sheet and introduce several analytical ratios.
+The readings detail how the cash flow statement is linked to the income and balance sheets and introduce several analytical ratios.

 Inventories

 Costs included in inventories are contrasted with costs counted as expenses.
-The reading explains important inventory valuation methods like FIFO and LIFO as well as the LIFO reserve and liquidation, and their relation to financial statements and ratios, as well as.
+The reading explains important inventory valuation methods like FIFO and LIFO, the LIFO reserve and liquidation, and their relation to financial statements and ratios.

 Long-Lived Assets